 The Murphy brothers also installed a water wheel to help power the distillery.
 The wheel powered the millstones, pumps and elevators.
 They replaced the original timber wheel with this cast iron version in 1852, which remained in use until the distillery closed in 1975:

 Things didn’t always go smoothly for the company, however.
 The Temperance movement in the 1830s called for social and legal reforms advocating for the prohibition of alcohol.
 The Great Famine of the 1840s further put a damper on domestic demand for alcohol.
 By the 1860s, James Murphy realized that the local distilleries had a better chance of surviving these bumps in the road by amalgamating their resources.

 In 1867, four Cork-based distilleries amalgamated to become the Cork Distilleries Company Ltd (CDC).
 This included North Mall, The Green, the Watercourse and Daly’s.
 James Murphy’s Midleton Distillery joined the amalgamation a year later.

 The amalgamation may have slowed the eventual closure of some of the distilleries under the CDC umbrella, but couldn’t stop it completely.
 By the early 1900s, three of the five distilleries had ceased operations.
 In 1920, a fire destroyed North Mall Distillery’s mill and damaged many other buildings.
-Rather than rebuild, all production was focused on the Midleton distillery.
+Rather than rebuild, the owners focused their production on the Midleton distillery.